Mission – A team dedicated to providing the highest quality service and support to eligible school communities under Title I Guidelines.

 How does my school qualify for Title I funds?

-Schools must have at least 50% of their students qualify for free and reduced-price meals in order to be eligible to receive Title I funds.
+Schools must be considered 50% economically disadvantaged in order to be eligible to receive Title I funds.
 Schools with higher percentages receive a higher per pupil allocation.

 How do I know if my child is receiving Title I services?